State of Alaska > DOLWD > Unemployment Insurance Appeals

-Appeals from UI benefit and tax determinations are filed to the Appeal Tribunal or mailed to an unemployment insurance claim center or tax office.
+Appeals from UI benefit and tax determinations are filed to the Appeal Tribunal or an unemployment insurance claim center or tax office.
 If you

-Tribunal, you will get a hearing before a Hearing Officer.
+disagree with the DETS determination and file an appeal, you will get a hearing before an appeals officer.
 At the hearing,

-the Hearing Officer will take testimony and written evidence.
+the appeals officer will take testimony and written evidence.
 Shortly after

-the hearing you will receive the Hearing Officer's written decision in the
+the hearing you will receive the appeals officer's written decision in the

 You can file a benefit appeal by